A few scanning tips

 I shoot RAW, 2GB or 3GB at a time, and use Adobe Camera RAW (ACR) for post processing.
-ACR allows you to open all images at once (hundreds of them), and select all, and then do White Balance and saturation and CTRL-U auto processing in one immediate operation.
+ACR allows you to open all images at once (hundreds of them), and select all, and then do White Balance and saturation, and even maybe CTRL-U auto processing in one immediate operation.
 This is fast.
 In fact, any operation (like cropping) can apply to multiple selected images when appropriate.
-But if not done this way, it is just a few more clicks on each one.
+But if not done this way, it is more clicks on each one.
+They are all the same though, to match your flash (unless you need to correct the original White Balance too).
 I don't always sweat every little detail - remember, we are speaking of thousands of images.
 But I do look at each one (which is part of the reminiscing) and tweak the exposure processing on many, rotate those with portrait orientation, and maybe crop or straighten it.
 Which is just a few clicks on each, maybe 10 to 20 seconds (going fast), but on all those hundreds of images, this takes the vast majority of the time.

 Even so, my best day was to copy and process 1000 slides (a hard days work - 6 hours or more).
 That would take at least several hard weeks of work if scanning... probably many months since there are other things to do.
 Scanning thousands is probably simply not going to happen.
 Admittedly, the scanning results might be better - this may not be my best work (due to haste, not due to equipment), but no reason to feel shame either.
 The digital camera method is more than fine, no issue with reproduction quality, but going so fast didn't help.
 My process did not include any dust processing - I did not even feel the need to brush the film.
 My film is stored well and the problem was mild.
 I can find some minor dust if I hunt, but it disappears when resampled to video screen size.
 Frankly, I think it may help that the slide did not sit out 30 minutes in the scanner slide tray.
 This digital camera method was rushed in comparison, but the images seem more than good enough to recover the memories in the old slides.
 No excuses, it sure beats the alternatives, of either many months of work, or no images to view.
 I am thrilled to have them digitized now for viewing.